-Due to potential increased clearance, dose increase and monitoring of serum theophylline concentration may be required in patients with hyperthyroidism (and when starting acute hyperthyroidism treatment) and cystic fibrosis.
+Due to potential increased clearance, dose increase and monitoring of serum theophylline concentrations may be required in patients with hyperthyroidism (and when starting acute hyperthyroidism treatment) and cystic fibrosis.

 • act as a gastrointestinal tract irritant and increase gastric secretion, therefore caution should be exercised in patients with peptic ulcers.

-• exacerbate cardiac arrhythmias and therefore caution should be exercised in patient with cardiac disorders
+• exacerbate cardiac arrhythmias and therefore caution should be exercised in patients with cardiac disorders

 • exacerbate frequency and duration of seizures and therefore caution should be exercised in patients with history of seizures and alternative treatment considered.